Roots of Anti-Asian American Violence: The Past as Present

 Join the Harvard Club as we investigate the past, present, and future of Asian-American life.

-Current headlines have brought the issue of anti-Asian American violence in the USA to the fore in general public consciousness.
-But it is important to understand the murders of 6 Asian American women was not an isolated incident.
-Nor are the nearly daily attacks on Asian American elders an exclusively recent phenomenon.
+Recent headlines have brought the issue of anti-Asian American violence in the USA to the fore of general public consciousness.
+But it is important to understand the murders of 6 Asian American women in Atlanta do not constitute an isolated incident.
+Nor are the nearly daily attacks on Asian American elders a current anomaly.

 The 1870s were a time of great social and economic unrest in the United States.
-The country was several years deep into the “Long Depression,” and unemployment was as high as 20 percent on the West Coast.
+The country was several years deep into the “Long Depression,” when unemployment was as high as 20 percent on the West Coast.
 Thousands were being fed daily by churches and charities.
 Anti-Chinese sentiment had been long-simmering in California, and troubled economic times only exacerbated race hate.
-The
+The LA Chinatown massacre of at least 20 lynching victims is a neglected chapter in American history, scarcely acknowledged in US history textbooks.
+The neglect, even erasure of the LA Chinatown massacre, which was the bloodiest race riot on the West Coast, is shocking – though perhaps not surprising, because Asian Americans have often existed on the margins of USA mainstream social and political histories.

 Date: Saturday, June 12, 2021